-The intrinsic value of all outstanding options as of June 30, 2020 was \$44.3 million based on the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+The intrinsic value of all outstanding options as of June 30, 2020 was \$54.4 million based on the initial public offering price of \$18.00 per share.

 In August 2020, our board of directors approved a reduction in the exercise price of each option outstanding under our 2010 Plan with an exercise price greater than \$2.55 per share and held by current employees, advisors, consultants and directors to \$2.55 per share.
 We expect the stock-based compensation associated with the repricing to be approximately \$0.2 million to \$0.4 million for the three months ended September 30, 2020, with remaining stock-based compensation of approximately \$0.8 million to \$1.0 million associated with the repricing expected to be expensed quarterly into 2024.